oroinc/documentation/user_guide/intro_nav_user_menu.rst

 The *"My Emails"* page contains all the emails:

-- Sent to you in OroCRM
+- Sent to you in OroCRM.
-- Sent by you in OroCRM
+- Sent by you in OroCRM.
 - Collected from the external mailboxes.
 This may be the mailbox for which an IMAP connection has been enabled (if any), as described in the section above, or where other mailboxes are connected to your account.
 To collect all the newest emails, click the :guilabel:`Sync Emails` button.